ViviLearns2Code/vivilearns2code.github.io/_posts/2018-11-11-getting-started-with-nlp-part-i.markdown

     "cool":1
 }
 ```
 The dataset has a size too big to be comfortably loaded into memory at once with pandas.
-We therefore looked into [Dask](https://dask.org/), a pandas-compatible library which can handle big data.
-With dask, we can load and (parallelly) process partitions of big dataframes.
+I therefore looked into [Dask](https://dask.org/), a pandas-compatible library which can handle big data.
+With dask, I can load and (parallelly) process partitions of big dataframes.

 After experimenting around for a while, the first preprocessing stage was defined with the following steps
 * replace non-English reviews with a placeholder text "NON_ENGLISH_REVIEW"[^2]